Austria leaves door open to try to exit Eurofighter contract

 Klug said a team of technical experts was investigating the issue and he expected a first interim report on Saturday.

-The Eurofighter is built by BAE Systems (BAES.L) in Britain, by Airbus Defence & Space (AIR.PA) on behalf of Germany and Spain, and by Italian aerospace firm Finmeccanica SIFI.MI.
+The Eurofighter is built by BAE Systems in Britain, by Airbus Defence & Space on behalf of Germany and Spain, and by Italian aerospace firm Finmeccanica.

 Austrian authorities said in November 2012 that they had raided sites in Austria, Germany and Switzerland as part of investigations into suspected bribery, money-laundering and fraud in connection with the 2003 deal.